sirakisaias/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a stateful and a functional component?

+stateful component is reusable and dynamic component that can be used serveral times.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?

+componentWillMount function is called right before the mounting starts.

 3. Define stateful logic.

+stateful logic is a code that uses useState or this.state to store data and keep track of the data through out the code for dynamic and reusuable code.

 4. What are the three step of creating a successful test?
 What is done in each phase?

+Arrange: renders the app or code to the DOM
+Act: we use query,find,get to search different types elements or data in the code
+Assert: it helps to print out the last info using expect